 Now, switch to your PPT and then click on the object to which you want to apply the Flash Once effect.
 That is the only way to get the Flash Once in later versions of PowerPoint.
 Repeat the same steps for each object to which you want to apply the effect.

 Once all the pictures have the Flash Once effect then it is time to set the duration and delay timings.
 The default duration will be 0.10 seconds because you are replicating the effect from my presentation into yours using Animation Painter.
 You only need to check and change the Delay Timings which should be 0.10 seconds.

 After setting the Duration and Delay timings, place all the pictures at the place from where you want the character to start walking you can do this by selecting all the pictures then clicking Align drop-down button from the Format tab and choosing Align Center and again applying Align Middle, so each picture will appear on top of each other.
 Now, select all the pictures again and place them in the desired location.

 After applying alignment options, pictures will look like this on top of each other.

 See the Slideshow to know if everything is working fine.

 It is time to move the character forward because he is presently walking in the same position on the slide.
 To apply a forward motion to the character, you can either apply the Motion Path to the character or you can move the background.

-When you will see the Slideshow, all the 9 pictures will start moving together but you will only see one picture in a time for 0.10 seconds and the second picture will appear after 0.10 delay but the second picture will be at different place because of the motion path and then the third picture and so on, which finally will make a Walk Cycle.
+When you will see the Slideshow, all 9 pictures will start moving together but you will only see one picture in a time for 0.10 seconds.
+The second picture will appear after a 0.10 delay but the second picture will be at a different place because of the motion path and then the third picture and so on, which finally will make a Walk Cycle.